stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 ## 📝 Step 1: HTML Structure (Initial Version - No Accessibility Improvements Yet)

 This is a snippet of the HTML I initially wrote based on my design ideas.
 The focus was on creating a simple, aesthetic, and culturally relevant (to me) landing page featuring some info on **Pan Dulce Mexicano**.
-You can see the full html on my Github repo [here](https://github.com/stephanieparra/landing-page-project/blob/main/index.html).
+You can see the full HTML on my Github repo [here](https://github.com/stephanieparra/landing-page-project/blob/main/index.html).

 ```html
 <!DOCTYPE html>